 - Pain due to scoliosis/lordosis (curves of the spine)

 - Chronic pain

 - Post operative care

 Injuries to the lower back or lumbar spine are common with some sources reporting up to 85% of the general population experiencing at least one episode in their adult life.
-Our specialized approach will help you get through your episode combining effective hands on treatment, exercise rehabilitation and prevention plans for long term relief.

 - Pain can be constant, intermittent or positional.

-- Occurs with sudden movement (lifting) or over time with static postures (sitting).
+- Occurs with sudden movement (lifting) or over time with static postures (sitting)

 - Aching, sharp or stabbing pain either centrally or one sided